 We often use the terms “labor” and “delivery” interchangeably, but they are two very separate things.
-Labor is actually referring to the process your body goes through to get ready for childbirth.
+Labor refers to the process your body goes through to prepare for childbirth.
 It involves both the chemical and physical changes that occur.
 There are three phases to labor:

 - Early Labor: This is when your brain releases chemicals that stimulate your uterus to contract and your cervix to dilate